HotaruCMS/HotaruCMS/content/plugins/vote/readme.txt

 v.1.6 2010/04/04 - Nick - Fix for updating the post_pub_date field
 v.1.5 2010/03/28 - Nick - Updates the new post_pub_date field when a story is promoted
 v.1.4 2010/02/23 - Nick - Removed showMessages() function call because it's in SB Base 0.4
-v.1.3 2010/02/10 - shibuya246 - Option to automatically increase vote count when clicking a post link
-v.1.2 2010/01/12 - Nick - Fixes for auto-vote on post submission
-v.1.1 2010/01/03 - Nick - Updated for Hotaru 1.0
+v.1.3 2010/02/10 - Alan - Option to automatically increase vote count when clicking a post link v.1.2 2010/01/12 - Nick - Fixes for auto-vote on post submission v.1.1 2010/01/03 - Nick - Updated for Hotaru 1.0
 v.1.0 2009/11/30 - Nick - Ability to filter to media type (requires Media Select plugin)